 - Featured Section – Add the relevant keywords in the media titles and description fields.

-- Experience and Education – Add various keywords specific to your job roles and qualification.
+- Experience and Education – Add keywords specific to your job roles and qualifications.

-- Licenses and Certifications – If you have acquired a certificate or a license that is in demand, make sure to showcase it under the Licenses and Certifications section.
+- Licenses and Certifications – If you have acquired a certificate or a license in demand, showcase it under the Licenses and Certifications section.